 The Flemish Regulator for the Media (VRM) consists of a chamber that regulates telecommunications in Belgium.
 The VRM can issue or suspend licenses to radio broadcasting networks, determine relevant markets for the broadcasts, supervise legislation compliance, and protect consumers by solving disputes.

 The Media Council of the German Speaking Community of Belgium is responsible for regulating audio-visual media among German speakers in Belgium.
 The council regulates the broadcasting sector by granting licenses to operators, setting equipment standards, monitoring compliance with legislation and standards, managing the radio frequency spectrum, and encouraging technological innovations.
 Some information is only available in German.

 The Superior Audiovisual Council (CSA) regulates the audiovisual sector in Belgium for non-German speaking citizens.
 The council mainly assigns broadcasting licenses for TV and radio, monitors operators' compliance with laws, and ensures quality, appropriate broadcasts.
 Only available in French.

 This publication of Enterprise Ireland, A Guide to Doing Business in the Benelux Countries, discusses business opportunities in Belgium, the Netherlands, and Luxembourg.
-Information includes the business environments, investing, and operating a business in the area.
-This resource opens in a PDF.
+The publication includes information on the countries' business cultures and practices, explanations on how to network and do market research, information on tax and legal issues, analyses of growth sectors, and advice on how to successfully operate a business in the Benelux market.
+This resource opens in PDF.

 The Federation of Belgian Chambers of Commerce is an umbrella organization for the different economic commerce chambers in Belgium.
 The site contains links, business information, and news about local chambers of commerce as well as Belgian chambers of commerce located abroad.